What Brands Need To Know To Maximize Success

-While statistics vary by source, the American Marketing Association identify those born in or after 1995 as belonging to the iGeneration.
+American Marketing Association identify those born in or after 1995 as belonging to the iGeneration.
 Appealing to the new wave of emerging consumers raised on social media requires creative and authentic approaches in order to gain approval and trust.

 Eager To Interact & Highly Selective

 It’s not that GenZers don’t want brands to market to them, they’re just tired of traditional marketing techniques.
 With literally thousands of brands competing to attract these consumers each day, their standards have understandably risen.
 Before a brand is worthy of receiving the attention and praise, for this generation they’ll need to prove themselves.